 Funds allocated from the General Fund (AB 72) and the SADW Fund can be utilized to support the activities of appointed administrators.
 This is either through a singular system-specific funding agreement or through a master service agreement with an eligible entity qualified to be an administrator through DDW’s Administrator Request for Qualifications process.
 Master service agreements with the State Water Board can be amended through a system-specific administrator work plan (similar to the existing TA work plan process).

-Administrator funding provided by the State Water Board is intended for the administrator’s salary to conduct or oversee managerial, administrative, technical, operational, and legal services, as appropriate for the system.
-The funding provided for the administrator, while a form of O&M support, can be used for day-to-day operator and monitoring costs, but is generally not used for direct O&M activities or to fund capital projects.
+Administrator funding provided by the State Water Board is intended for the administrator’s salary to conduct or oversee managerial, administrative, technical, operational, and legal services, as appropriate for the system, i.e., to take on the role of a general manager.
+The funding provided for the administrator is not used for direct O&M activities or to fund capital projects.
 A water system managed by an administrator may still receive separate funding from the State Water Board for direct O&M support or capital projects, typically in the form of the administrator applying for funding on behalf of the system.
 Limited funding may be provided to the administrator to address emergency repairs or maintenance activities for those systems that have inadequate reserves.

 Operation and Maintenance